 Hispanic settlers from the Taos Valley established several small villages along the Rio Culebra in the San Luis Valley and officially took possession of this portion of the Sangre de Cristo Land Grant on April 5, 1851.
 Settlers built a church in the central village of La Plaza Medio and dedicated it on the Feast of Saint Louis, June 21, 1851.
 The village was renamed San Luis de la Culebra in honor of its patron saint.
 San Luis remained part of the Territory of New Mexico until 1861 when the Territory of Colorado was established.
 Today, San Luis is the oldest continuously inhabited town in the state of Colorado.

-The Villages of the Culebra River: Chama, San Pedro, Los Fuertes, Garcia, Jaroso, San Francisco, San Acacio, and Mesita are quiet and full of culture that has been passed down over centuries.
-Here the native and the sacred are one and folklore, stories and old wisdom are alive.
+The Villages of the Culebra River: Chama, San Pedro, Los Fuertes, Garcia, Jaroso, San Francisco, San Acacio, and Mesita are quaint and full of culture that has been passed down over centuries.
+Here the native and the sacred are one, and folklore, stories and old wisdom are alive.
 This is not a big-time tourist route, but rather a land of mission churches, long winters and patience.
 This is the home of the penitente religious brotherhood, with roots in sixteenth century Spain.
-People farm, raise children and celebrate fiestas, baptisms, and quinceaneras (young girls right of passage) and other old time traditions like Las Posadas and Mis Crismas.
+People farm, raise children and celebrate fiestas, baptisms, and quinceaneras (young girls rite of passage) and other old-time traditions like Las Posadas and Mis Crismas.